-This may sound surprising given that the ‘Inner Critic’ so often appears as something powerful and dominating, and even malicious.
-But the IFS approach is to treat the ‘Inner Critic’ just like any other ‘part’.
-In other words: stop treating it as an enemy, try a more friendly approach, get to know it, and then work hard to build up a relationship of trust.
-Ask it to stop spewing out its missiles for just a few minutes and then move the conversation to a deeper level.
-In particular, try to find out why it thinks it’s so helpful to do what it does.
+The IFS approach takes as its starting point the knowledge that, however sabotaging, the ‘Inner Critic’ is being in reality, it actually believes subjectively that it’s trying to help.
+So, instead of treating it as an enemy, try a more friendly approach.
+Get to know it.
+And then work hard to build up a relationship of trust.
+Ask it to stop spewing out its ‘missiles’ for just a few minutes.
+And then move the conversation on to a deeper level.
+In particular, try to find out ‘why?’.
+Why does it think it’s so important to do what it does?

-More often than not its behaviour is actually a response to fear.
-Frequently it turns out that the ‘Inner Critic’ is actually trying to protect another hidden and wounded part of ourselves (an ‘Exile’ part in IFS language) which desperately needs us to bring it some love and attention and healing.
+More often than not the ‘Inner Critic’s’ behaviour is actually a response to fear.
+Frequently it turns out that the ‘Inner Critic’ part is actually trying to protect another hidden and wounded part of ourselves.
+In IFS we would call such a wounded part an ‘Exile’.
+Most ‘Exiles’ get wounded in childhood, and then get frozen in time.
 Heal the ‘Exile’ and the chances are the ‘Inner Critic’ will recognise that it longer needs to go on doing what it does.
-Parts can never disappear; but they can change roles.
+Parts can never disappear: but they can change roles.